dulimarta/spherical-easel/docs/tools/edit.md

 ::: tool-details Selecting Objects:

-- Mousing over an object will highlight the object in focus and clicking will select that object.
+- Mousing over an object will highlight the object in focus and clicking (mouse press and release at the same location) will select that object.
+Holding the shift key selects objects on the back of the sphere.
-- To add or subtract to your current selection, press and hold the <kbd>Alt/Option</kbd> key when mouse pressing.
-A mouse press will add the objects to the current selection or, if the mouse press is on already selected object, that object will be removed from the current selection.
+- To add or subtract to your current selection, press and hold the <kbd>Alt/Option</kbd> key when clicking.
+A click will add the objects to the current selection or, if the click is on an already selected object, that object will be removed from the current selection.
 - All selected objects will glow (i.e. have a highlight color displayed in the background of the object) and slowly blink.
-- To select multiple objects, mouse drag and create a rectangle.
-Anything partially within that region will be selected when the mouse is released.
-(TODO: Not Implemented yet)
+- To select multiple objects, mouse press and drag to create a selection rectangle.
+Anything in or partially within that rectangle will be added to the current selection when the mouse is released.
+Holding the shift key creates the rectangle on the back of the sphere.
-- To clear your selection, mouse press and release at a location with no objects nearby.
+- To clear your selection, mouse press and release without moving at a location with no objects nearby.
 - To single out one object when multiple objects are nearby, mouse over (with _no_ mouse press or release) that location (where there are at lease two objects nearby) and press and hold a number key <kbd>1-9</kbd>.
 Depending on the key, a single object will be highlighted.
 To add this object to the selected list, mouse press and release without moving.
-- To select all points, move the mouse into the Sphere Canvas and press and hold the <kbd>p</kbd> key.
+- To select all points, move the mouse into the Sphere Canvas and press the <kbd>p</kbd> key.
 All points should be highlighted.
-To move them into the current selection, mouse press at an empty location on the Sphere Canvas and release once.
-Similarly to select...
+To move them into the current selection, mouse press and release _without_ moving the mouse on the Sphere Canvas.
+Similarly to select ...
-  - All circles use the <kbd>c</kbd> key
+  - All visible circles use the <kbd>c</kbd> key
-  - All lines use the <kbd>l</kbd> key
+  - All visible lines use the <kbd>l</kbd> key
-  - All segments use the <kbd>s</kbd> key
+  - All visible segments use the <kbd>s</kbd> key
-  - All ellipses use the <kbd>e</kbd> key
+  - All visible ellipses use the <kbd>e</kbd> key
-  - All angle markers <kbd>a</kbd> key
+  - All visible angle markers <kbd>A</kbd> key (capital A)
+  - All visible label <kbd>L</kbd> key (capital L)
-  - All parametrics <kbd>P</kbd> key (capital P)
+  - All visible parametrics <kbd>P</kbd> key (capital P)
-  - All polygons <kbd>O</kbd> key (capital O)
+  - All visible polygons <kbd>O</kbd> key (capital O)
+  - All visible objects <kbd>a</kbd> and <kbd>command</kbd> keys (command/meta a)

 **Changing Visual Style:**